-The SDI Output Screen shows the current settings for both of the SDI outputs.
+The SDI Out Screen shows the current settings for both of the SDI outputs.
 Because the outputs can be configured independently, one output may be the Primary format and the other output may be the Secondary format.
 If an input/output has no video, it will be indicated on the block diagram ("No Video").

-Figure 12.
-AJA Control Panel, SDI Output Screen
+Select SDI Output 1

+Primary-YUV

-- Primary When selected, this indicates that the SDI output is set to the same format as the framebuffer.
-That value will be listed in blue. - Secondary When selected, this indicates that the SDI output is set to a format different from the framebuffer (Primary Format).
+When selected, this indicates that the SDI output is set to the same format as the framebuffer.
+That value will be listed in blue.

+Secondary

+When selected, this indicates that the SDI output is set to a format different from the framebuffer (Primary Format).
 That secondary format value will be listed in green.
+This shows that active processing of the video is taking place (format change and possibly up- or down-conversion).

+RGB-SMPTE and RGB-Full

+Selects RGB color output, an alternative to Primary-YUV above.

+Video+Key

-This shows that active processing of the video is taking place (format change and possibly upor down-conversion). - Video+Key When selected, this indicates that the SDI 3 video is set to the same format as the framebuffer.
-SDI 4 is set to a video key signal associated with SDI 3 (the shape to be cut out from the video this will appear as a black and white image/matte).
+When selected, this indicates that the SDI 3 video is set to the same format as the framebuffer.
+SDI 4 is set to a video key signal associated with SDI 3 (the shape to be cut out from the video - this will appear as a black and white image/matte).

 Using the second KONA output as an Alpha Channel key, with the video output, may be useful for feeding production switchers, DVEs or other professional video equipment.
+If Video+Key has been selected as an output, the block diagram will indicate the SDI outputs with video in blue and the key in red.

+Stereo

-If Video+Key has been selected as an output, the block diagram will indicate the SDI outputs with video in blue and the key in red. - Stereo When selected, this indicates that SDI 1 represents the left eye output and SDI 2 represents the right eye output of stereoscopic material.KONA 4/3G also offers single link 3Gb output of multiplexed Stereo 3D.
+When selected, this indicates that SDI 1 represents the left eye output and SDI 2 represents the right eye output of stereoscopic material.
+KONA 4/3G also offers single link 3Gb output of multiplexed Stereo 3D.

-Transport Options:
+Transport Options

-- Dual Link: Output (SMPTE 372M) using SDI 1 and SDI 1 in concert. - 3Gb: Output (SMPTE 424M) using a single-link transport.
+- Dual Link Output (SMPTE 372M) using dual-link transport. - 3Gb Output (SMPTE 424M) using a single-link transport.